Can the abuser have a gun?

 It is generally a good idea to write down the name of the responding officer(s) and their badge numbers in case you want to follow up on your case.
 Note: You do not need a certified copy of your order to show to the police; any copy of the order is enough.4

 Another option you may have is to file a motion for civil contempt or criminal contempt in court.
 This can be difficult to do on your own, so it may be a good idea to try to get a lawyer to help you if you can.
 Some courts have fill-in-the-blank motions, which you can use if you do not have an attorney.
 Although there is a filing fee for these motions, it can be waived if you are low-income.
-You’d have to fill out another form called a motion to file in forma pauperis explaining why you can’t pay and the judge would make a ruling.
+You’d have to fill out another form called a motion to file in forma pauperis explaining why you can’t pay, and the judge would make a ruling.

 A motion for civil contempt generally applies when the abuser has not followed a part of the order involving something other than abuse.
 For example, s/he didn’t pay the child support that s/he was ordered to pay.
 These parts of the court order are generally not enforced by the police.
 The abuser will be served with the motion and have a chance to appear in court at a hearing.
 In the hearing, you will present your evidence saying how the abuser violated the order and s/he will get a chance to respond.
 If the judge finds that s/he did violate the order, s/he can be held in contempt and punished until s/he follows the order.